MuhammadRahimST10043611/Muhammad-Rahim_Prog6212-Poe-Part-2/README.md

 Home Page 2
-I also Improved on the colour scheme allowing it to look more formal and stand out better to the users.
+I also Improved the colour scheme allowing it to look more formal and stand out better to the users.

 ![image](https://github.com/user-attachments/assets/9f1067d8-4425-47d8-b824-d9dd694c2494)